nmbr73/Kernfusion/Data/CubeMaps/Ryfjallet.txt

 =======
 Files have been renamed and scaled down from 2048x2048 each to 512x512.
 That's to safe some space as a lower resolution is sufficient for demo purposes.
-But for the best quality you consider to download and replace them by the originals.
+But for the best quality you may want to download and replace them by the original files.